Where we work

 5. Water washes away homes and fields

 As the saying goes, you can have too much of a good thing.
 That’s also true for water.
 Flooding and severe storms can wash away communities and infrastructure in an instant.
-In 2015, floods impacted over 36 million people and accounted for about a third of all disaster costs.
+In 2022, more than 33 million people in Pakistan were affected by monsoon conditions and heavy flooding.

 6. Water is often scarce

 When water is scarce or hard to access, it can have a devastating and wide-reaching impact.
 For example, drought across much of East Africa — compounded by conflict — has caused a large-scale hunger crisis in the region.
-Currently, some 20 million people are facing hunger.
+Currently, over 23 million people are facing dangerous levels of hunger in Ethiopia, Kenya, and Somalia, and 7 million people in South Sudan.

 Water that is too far away brings further suffering for families.
 Daily water-gathering is usually the responsibility of women and girls, and as rivers, lakes, and reservoirs dry up, they must travel increasingly long distances to find water — forcing them to miss work or school.